Simple Backup Service (SBS)

 Full vs. Incremental Backups

 As mentioned above, all data is transferred to Objected Storage when the backup agent gets installed on the server.
 Incremental backups occur according to the frequency defined in the backup policy and cover the added, changed, or deleted files and folders specifically.
 This model has the same level of customer data protection as a constant full backup.
 It offers the benefits of reduced backup speed, minimized data transfer cost, and minimized storage cost.
 The bottom line is a fast, reliable, and affordable backup solution.
-In addition, there are also tactics you can use to help reduce restore costs as well.

 The length of time needed to complete the backup varies.
 Several factors come into play such as whether it's the initial backup, a subsequent incremental backup, the number of files and folders, files sizes, other processes running on the server, bandwidth, ingest rates into Object Storage, or region and distance to the target storage, etc. In any case, the frequency timer does not restart until the previous backup has completed.